-A continuous payment authority is a type of automatic payment that is set up to take money automatically from either your debit or credit card to pay one of your outgoings each month.
+A continuous payment authority is an automatic payment that's set up to take money from either your debit or credit card to pay one of your outgoings each month.

 It’s a widely used method of meeting regular payments, and you might find it being used for outgoings such as gym subscriptions, broadband providers and particularly payday loan companies.
 When you set up a payment, it will be linked either to your current account if you use your debit card, or your credit card account if you set it up using your credit card.

 However, your rights are quite different to what you get if you choose to set up a Direct Debit or a standing order.
 When you agree to a continuous payment authority, you allow the company to withdraw the cash for your payment on any date they choose, and they’re given permission to withdraw payments for different amounts each time.